SOUMYA-CODING/SOUMYA-CODING/README.md

 <hr>

-🔭 I’m currently working on Flutter and Next.js<br>🌱 I’m currently learning SwiftUI<br>💬 Ask me about anything related to Full Stack Development and Android App Development<br>📫 How to reach me soumyaprakashsahu2001@gmail.com<br>🌐 Know more about me [Portfolio](https://soumyasahu.live/)
+🔭 I’m currently working on Flutter and Next.js<br>🌱 I’m currently learning SwiftUI<br>💬 Ask me about anything related to Full Stack Development and App Development<br>📫 How to reach me soumyaprakashsahu2001@gmail.com<br>🌐 Know more about me [Portfolio](https://soumyasahu.live/)

 ## 🌐 Socials